hunt-genes/PPU-GenEpi/Day5/README.md

 Note: If you would like to time your analysis you can use the time program: `/usr/bin/time -o test_time -v $metal LDL_METAL.conf`

 ****What type of meta-analysis did you run (fixed or random effects? sample size or inverse variance based?)
 What is the difference?****
 ****Did you use genomic control?
-In what situations is it useful to use genomic control****
+In what situations is it useful to use genomic control?****
 ****What does it mean to set the minimum weight to 10,000?****
 ****What is the difference between "ANALYZE" and "ANALYZE HETEROGENEITY"?****
 ****How might you create the config file if your summary statistics files had different header labels?****

 ## 4. View the meta-analysis results

-Some informative outptut was printing to stdout as METAL was running.
+Some informative output was printing to stdout as METAL was running.
 ****What was the smallest p-value and how many markers was the meta-analysis completed for?****

 There will be a .tbl and .tbl.info file created from the meta-analysis.
 You can use `less` to view the files.

-****Will we use the same genome wide significance threshold for the meta-analysis as we used for the GWAS?
+****Do you think we will we use the same genome wide significance threshold (5xE-8) for the meta-analysis as we used for the GWAS?
 Why or why not?****

-****How many genome wide significant results are there now?**** HINT: Use code like in #2 but replace `$10` with the column number with the p-value and use the file name for your meta-analysis results.
+****How many genome wide significant results are there now?**** HINT: Use code like in 2.3 but replace `$10` with the column number that has the p-value and use the file name for your meta-analysis results.

 ## 5. Note: We pre-processed the files so you don't have to subset the results to markers in >1 study, but you might need this information in the future if you have not pre-processed your input files.